PrincetonUniversity/installing_python_packages/README.md

 2. What should I do if I try to install a Python package and the install fails with: `error: Disk quota exceeded`?

    You have three options.
 First, consider removing files within your home directory to make space available.
 Second, run the `checkquota` command and follow the link at the bottom to request more space.
 Lastly, for pip installations see the question toward the bottom of this FAQ for a third possibility i.e., setting `--location to /scratch/gpfs/<username>`.
+For conda installs try learning about the `--prefix` option.

 3. Why do I get the following error message when I try to run pip on Della: `-bash: pip: command not found`?